 Mindfulness is just the reverse of unmindful or ‘mindlessness’.
-It means raising the moment-to moment-awareness and focus our attention to the present with full acknowledgement and acceptance of our feelings, thoughts and bodily sensations.
-It helps us reconnect with self and create harmony with the world.
+It means raising the moment-to-moment-awareness and focusing our attention on the present with full acknowledgment and acceptance of our feelings, thoughts, and physical sensations.
+It means endless reconnection with ourselves and creating harmony with the world.

-Now from where did the concept of mindfulness originate?
 Its roots can be traced 2500 years back in the early Buddhism text Satipatthana Sutta.
-Sati meaning mindfulness.
-The first ever set of instructions of mindfulness is laid by Buddha guiding the practitioner in 4 different aspects as follows:
+Sati means mindfulness.
+The first set of instructions for mindfulness is laid by Buddha, guiding the practitioner in 4 different aspects as follows:

 - The Body (or the breath)